Now taking consultations for surgery in 2026

 What type of anaesthesia is used?

-What can I expect during man boobs surgery?
+What can I expect during surgery?

 How long does recovery from a male chest reduction take?